Short lesson. Important lesson.

 The .gitleaksignore file

-Sometimes gitleaks flags a specific line that you genuinely want to keep.
+Sometimes Gitleaks flags a specific finding that you genuinely want to keep.
 Maybe it’s an example in documentation, maybe it’s a literal constant that happens to match a secret pattern.
-For per-line exemptions, use .gitleaksignore:
+For one-off exemptions, use .gitleaksignore:

 # .gitleaksignore

 Do not let .gitleaksignore become a dumping ground.
-Every line is a promise you made to not rotate this secret, and every promise should be checked periodically.
+Every line is a promise you made to keep ignoring a finding, and every promise should be checked periodically.
 Review the file on a schedule.

 CI as the safety net